brandonh6k/workout-tracker/docs/backlog.md

 - [ ] **Ad-hoc workout session**: Start an empty workout without a pre-planned template.
 Add exercises on the fly, log sets dynamically.
 Useful for days when you deviate from the plan.

+## Code Quality / Refactoring

+- [ ] **useReducer for ActiveWorkout**: The `ActiveWorkout` component has complex nested state with 12+ setState calls.
+Refactoring to `useReducer` would centralize state mutations, simplify rollback logic, and make the component easier to test.

+- [ ] **Data fetching hooks for Dashboard/Progress**: Extract `useDashboardData()` and `useExerciseHistory(exerciseName)` hooks to separate data fetching concerns from UI components.
+Currently, `DashboardPage` and `ExerciseHistoryView` have parallel API calls mixed into the component.

 ## Future Phases

 - [x] Phase 2: Workout Logging